2022 FIFA World Cup: Russian participation

-LGBT and women's rights
+LGBTQ and women's rights

-There are no LGBT rights in Qatar, with homosexuality as well as campaigning for LGBTQ+ rights criminalised.
+There are no LGBTQ rights in Qatar, with homosexuality as well as campaigning for LGBTQ+ rights criminalised.
 As such, when Qatar was selected to host the 2022 FIFA World Cup, the choice to do so in a restrictive nation saw much criticism, with the security of fans, as well as the homophobic football chants of certain nations, were points of discussion.
-The main controversy came from a last-minute FIFA decision to hand out player punishments to European captains who had months earlier announced their intention to continue wearing rainbow-coloured armbands (which began in 2020) in support of anti-discrimination.
+The main controversy came from a last-minute FIFA decision to hand out player punishments to European captains who had months earlier announced their intention to defy FIFA's equipment regulations on non-mandated armbands and continue wearing third-party rainbow-coloured ones (which began in 2020) in support of anti-discrimination.
 Typically, kit violations incur a fine, which the teams had said they would pay; on the day of the first match involving one of the teams, FIFA reportedly told the teams that they would receive a yellow card at a minimum for wearing the armbands.
 Qatari officials stated that all people are welcome as long as they follow the public display of affection laws which apply to everyone.

 Security officials at stadiums also confiscated items of rainbow clothing and flags featuring rainbows.
-American journalist Grant Wahl was briefly detained for wearing a t-shirt with a rainbow on it.
+American journalist Grant Wahl was briefly detained for wearing a T-shirt with a rainbow on it.
 Wahl reportedly received death threats for wearing the shirt, later dying at the stadium.
 Other journalists with Wahl at the time of his death have reported that he began fitting or experiencing a seizure, and called for help himself.
 They criticised the Qatar Supreme Committee for not providing defibrillators in the stadium, as they had looked for one to try to help Wahl.
 In response, FIFA said that according to the ambulance service, a defibrillator was made available when paramedics later arrived on scene.
 An autopsy done on Wahl in New York City later revealed that Wahl died from an aortic aneurysm rupture.

 Discrimination against women in Qatar was also criticised.
 Women in Qatar have few freedoms, as they must obtain permission from their male guardians to marry, study abroad on government scholarships, work in many government jobs, travel abroad, receive certain forms of reproductive health care, and act as the primary guardian of children, even if they are divorced.

 Qatar attracted particular criticism for an incident where a Mexican employee of the World Cup Organizing Committee was accused of allegedly having sex outside of marriage.
 The woman had previously reported rape, while the male claimed to have been in a relationship with her, after which the woman was investigated for extramarital sex.
 Women in Qatar face the possible penalty of flagellation and a seven-year prison sentence if convicted for having sex outside of marriage.
 The criminal case was eventually dropped months after she was allowed to leave Qatar.